diMosella/docker-homecloud/README.md

-## Document Server and Nextcloud Docker installation
+## Nextcloud and BitWarden Docker installation

-Document Server and Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to Nextcloud to your server running them in Docker containers.
+Nextcloud and Bitwarden Docker installation will install Nextcloud and Bitwarden_rs to your server running them in Docker containers.
-Forked from [https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud](https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud), since then OnlyOffice launched a new repository: [https://github.com/ONLYOFFICE/docker-onlyoffice-nextcloud](https://github.com/ONLYOFFICE/docker-onlyoffice-nextcloud)
+Initially forked from [https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud](https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud), since then OnlyOffice launched a new repository: [https://github.com/ONLYOFFICE/docker-onlyoffice-nextcloud](https://github.com/ONLYOFFICE/docker-onlyoffice-nextcloud)

 ## Requirements